 From Address: If From Type is set to Static Email Address, or if the Mailing Type does not support the From Type field, a single email address can be supplied in this field.
 All emails sent using this Template will use the address entered here as the From: address.

 Include All Plan CCs: When enabled, all Plan Contact Roles with Please CC set to Yes (on the Plan tab > Contact Roles view) will be CC'd on the Blast Email.
+This is used to CC Plan Contacts who have requested to be copied on communications.
 This option is not available for all Mailing Types.

 - If one Contact is assigned to multiple Plan Roles with Please CC set to Yes, they will only be CC'd on the Blast Email once.

 Send to CC Option: Allows the manual selection of Plan Contact Roles to be CC'd on the Blast Email.
 Multiple Roles can be selected for CC.
+This is used to CC a Contact Role for informational purposes; e.g., copying each Plan's Accountant on communications.
 This option is not available for all Mailing Types.

 Blast Email Category: This field can be customized to further categorize Blast Email Templates as desired.
 The options for this field are List Values, located under Core > General > Blast Email Category.
 For more information on working with List Values, refer to the article List Values.